 Using a Yeti (or other brand) Cooler To Keep Food From Freezing

-I have had good experience with these especially if you can put snow around the cooler for extra insulative properties.
+I have had good experience with this especially if you can put snow around the cooler for extra insulative properties.

-I have experimented with putting a warm nalgene bottle into the cooler to help slightly raise the temps inside, but it doesn’t last very long so I wouldn’t recommend it.
+I have experimented with putting a warm Nalgene bottle into the cooler to help slightly raise the temps inside, but it doesn’t last very long so I wouldn’t recommend it overall.